bc-mihai/owncloud-open/README.md

 * **Nautilus**: The Nautilus extension adds a "Copy ownCloud Link" entry to the context ("right click") menu, which runs `owncloud_copy_link` with the selected file as a parameter.
 The extension requires Nautilus-Python support (may be called called `nautilus-python` or `python-nautilus`).

+* **Dolphin**: The Dolphin extension adds a "Copy ownCloud Link" entry to the "Actions" context ("right click") menu, which runs `owncloud_copy_link` with the selected file as a parameter.
+TODO: Probably depends on package *python-kde4*.

 ## Installation

-This will install the utilities in `/usr/local/bin`, the .desktop files in `/usr/share/applications` and the Nautilus extension in `/usr/share/nautilus-python/extensions`.
+This will install the utilities in `/usr/local/bin`, the .desktop files in `/usr/share/applications`, `/usr/share/applications/kde4` and the Nautilus extension in `/usr/share/nautilus-python/extensions`.

 ```
 sudo make install